computorg/template-computo-R/README.md

 If you need R dependencies _which are not available on any conda channel_, you can install them from source.
 In particular, you can install any R packages available on CRAN, on github or BioConductor.

-The file `r-addons.R` includes the commands performing these installations, which will be executed from the `R` instance of your binder.
-The default only installs the `pagedown` package from CRAN, which is required to generate the PDF file from the HTML output of your notebook.
+The file `r-addons.R` includes the commands performing these installations, which will be executed from the `R` instance of your binder (by default, nothing is installed by these means).
 You can install any R packages that you need here, but be aware that it will slow down the whole process (the conda solution is the fastest as it contains precompiled versions).

 ```r
 ## ====================================================